 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
 Toast burned through $50 million in Q1, increasing the cash burn by 264% year on year.

 Toast has burned through $52.6 million in cash over the last twelve months, resulting in a negative 2.68% free cash flow margin.
 This below average FCF margin is a result of Toast's need to invest in the business to continue penetrating its market.

 With a market capitalization of $6.48 billion Toast is among smaller companies, but its more than $757 million in cash and the fact it is operating close to free cash flow break-even put it in a robust financial position to invest in growth.

 We were very impressed by the strong improvements in Toast’s gross margin this quarter.
 And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
 Zooming out, we think this impressive quarter should have shareholders feeling very positive.
-The company is up 5.18% on the results and currently trades at $15 per share.
+The company currently trades at $15.4 per share.

 Is Now The Time?

 Toast may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Toast we will be cheering from the sidelines.
 Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
 Unfortunately, its gross margins show its business model is much less lucrative than the best software businesses, and its customer acquisition costs are higher than we like to see.